 Which Microphone Should I Use?

-Recording microphones come in every size, shape, colour, price point.
+Recording microphones come in every size, shape, colour, and price point.
 Microphones can have a specific recording purpose (bass drum, piano, vocal, lute, etc.) Each has a special characteristic that affects the way your live sound sounds.
 Some microphones are so sensitive that they can pick up the sound of a ‘fly buzzing in your ear’.

 Other microphones don’t have the ability to finely translate a high-frequency sound (the fly buzz) to your recording device.
 One way to approach getting the right microphone is by reading reviews in electronic music and recording publications by professionals who use different microphones daily.